Skip to main content

 Created in 1995, OVW administers financial and technical assistance to communities across the country that are developing programs, policies, and practices aimed at ending domestic violence, dating violence, sexual assault, and stalking.

 We offer career opportunities for attorney advisors, grant management specialists, project managers, and more.
-You can visit USAJOBS to see all the opportunities with the Office on Violence Against Women.
-The Department of Justice is an Equal Opportunity/Reasonable Accommodation employer.
+You can visit USAJOBS to see all the opportunities with the Office on Violence Against Women, or learn about internship opportunities for university and post-graduate students.

 Find Your Local Resources